Middle School Bible Classes

 World Religions/Faith and Film

-In the first semester this class will focus primarily on examining the practices, histories, and beliefs of the major religions of the world.
+In the first semester, this class will focus primarily on examining the practices, histories, and beliefs of the major religions of the world.
 We will focus on these primary religions: Christianity, Judaism, Islam, Hinduism, Buddhism.
 The semester will finish with a brief look at various cults that have impacted the world.
 World Religions class will be taught from a Christian perspective so that students are equipped to understand the patterns and beliefs of other religions as well as be able to defend their faith in a knowledgeable and compassionate way.
 In the second semester, Faith and Film is a class designed to help students see the sacred in the mundane.
-Students will be learning to watch movies critically while deciphering spiritual significance from the films.
+Students will be learning to watch movies critically while deciphering the spiritual significance of the films.
 The themes of redemption and hope are prevalent as we progress through the movies in class, and students are asked to elaborate on how these themes are presented in the stories.
-Students will come to understand the use and significance of “Christ Figures” in film as well as the overarching power of story in our lives.
+Students will come to understand the use and significance of “Christ Figures” in film as well as the overarching power of the story in our lives.
 Much like the parables that Jesus used to teach, Faith and Film attempts to use the power of story to reveal eternal truths that are a part of the human experience.

 Wisdom Literature, Prophets, and New Testament Letters